Frequently Asked Questions About Free Chlorination

 Why does my water taste/smell different?

 Your water may taste or smell different because the City of Fort Lauderdale is temporarily changing its disinfection process.
-From October 18 – November 22, 2016, there will be a change from chloramines (a combination of chlorine and ammonia) to chlorine only.
+There will be a change from chloramines (a combination of chlorine and ammonia) to chlorine only.
 Water systems using chloramines periodically change to chlorine as part of a maintenance program within the water distribution system.
 During this temporary change to chlorine, you may notice a slight difference in the taste or smell of your tap water.

 What can I do to improve the water taste/smell?